 In Pennsylvania, a laboratory for corporate-model reform, StudentsFirst hired Ashley DeMauro, who served as the Department of Education government relations chief under Republican Gov. Tom Corbett.
 Corbett has made deeply unpopular cuts to public education, instituted a school vouchers-like tax credit, and is pushing for a massive expansion of charter schools statewide.

 “Pennsylvania needs people who can collaborate, build alliances, and stay focused on how we as a nation can create scalable, sustainable models for effective public education in high poverty communities,” says Lawrence Feinberg, co-chairman of the Keystone State Education Coalition and a critic of privatization.
 He notes that Rhee once invited a PBS camera crew to watch her dismiss a principal: “I don't believe that firing educators on TV facilitates that effort.”

-Conservative hedge fund managers at the Pennsylvania-based Susquehanna International Group have been key supporters of StudentsFirst PAC, a separate pro-voucher organization with a similar name.
-It is not clear if they have donated to Rhee’s outfit, but Rhee, according to Reuters, made two appearances before the group last year.
+Conservative hedge fund managers at the Pennsylvania-based Conservative managing directors at the Pennsylvania-based investment firm Susquehanna International Group have been key supporters of StudentsFirst PAC, a separate pro-voucher organization with a similar name.
+It is not clear if they have donated to Rhee's outfit, but Rhee, according to Reuters, made two appearances before the group last year.

 The organization has made the greatest splash in New York, where StudentsFirstNY, formed this spring, has entered a heated fight over the legacy of Michael Bloomberg's education policies.
 Where one stands vis a vis the group has become a litmus test for likely mayoral candidates.